Starignus/PythonPractise/Week2/GPIO_Part2.md

 ## Overview

  The **DC+Stepper Motor HAT from Adafruit** is a perfect add-on for any motor project as it can drive up to 4 DC or 2 Stepper motors with full PWM speed control.
 However, the Raspberry Pi does not have a lot of PWM pins, we use a fully-dedicated PWM driver chip onboard to both control motor direction and speed.
-This chip handles all the motor and speed controls over 12C.
-Only two GPIO pins (SDA & SCL) are required to drive the multiple motors, and since it is 12C you can also connect any other 12C devices or HATs to the same pins.
+This chip handles all the motor and speed controls over I2C.
+Only two GPIO pins (SDA & SCL) are required to drive the multiple motors, and since it is I2C you can also connect any other I2C devices or HATs to the same pins.

+**Note:** [I2C]((https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)) is a very commonly used standard designed to allow one chip to talk to another.
+So, since the Raspberry Pi can talk I2C we can connect it to a variety of I2C capable chips and modules.

 ##### Features: